-Returning home: Vintage Foxboro fire engine makes it way back to town
+Returning Home: Vintage Foxboro fire engine makes it way back to town

 What made for a great conversation starter was later confirmed by photos from the fire department archives.

-In time, Kelleher said local firefighters explored the prospect of purchasing the negotiating with Conn, but the asking price was too high.
+In time, Kelleher said local firefighters explored the prospect of purchasing the truck from Conn, but the asking price was too high.

 “They would call every so often and ask about it,” said Conn, who owns three other vintage trucks in various stages of restoration.
 “But for me, it was going to be a retirement project.”